ShellBoyRD/pacman-fix-artix/README.md

 ### pacman-fix-artix
-> To fix pacman either type in these commands or copy the code block
+> This command will do everything just copy and paste

 ```Bash
 sudo pacman -Syyuu